 The school is part of a larger campus arrangement with Outwood Academy Portland, and this collaboration extends to the Post-16 Centre, which serves students from both academies.
 The physical environment is well-maintained, with modern facilities that support a wide range of subjects.
 The leadership, spearheaded by Principal Dave Cavill, who has been in the role since 2017, focuses on the "Students First" philosophy of the trust, aiming to raise standards and transform lives through a disciplined academic culture.

-The school's Attainment 8 score of 48.1 is significantly higher than the England average of 46.2.
-Furthermore, the Progress 8 score indicates that students make progress in line with, and slightly above, national expectations from their starting points at age 11.
-In the English Baccalaureate (EBacc), 25.6% of students achieved a grade 5 or above, which is supported by an EBacc Average Point Score of 4.49, well above the England average of 4.08.
+The school's Attainment 8 score is 50.4 in the current dataset, with a Progress 8 score of +0.05.
+In the English Baccalaureate (EBacc), 23% of students achieved a grade 5 or above, supported by an EBacc Average Point Score of 4.6.

 England ranks and key metrics (where available)